 The attack effect on Android 11 is shown in the following image:

-thread present).
+As you can see, we successfully launched the settings process and made it debuggable for injection (with a jdwp thread present).
 Note that the method shown in the screenshot has not been adapted for versions 12 and above, and readers are encouraged to explore this on their own.

 Alternative Exploitation Methods

-, but it doesn’t allow for direct code injection or loading.
-Method 2 achieves code injection and loading, but requires using the jdwp
+Currently, Method 1 provides a simple and direct way to obtain a shell with arbitrary uid, but it doesn’t allow for direct code injection or loading.
+Method 2 achieves code injection and loading, but requires using the jdwp protocol.
+Is there a better approach?

 protected static Runnable applicationInit(int targetSdkVersion, long[] disabledCompatChanges,